Epico Colón: World Wrestling Council (2006–2011)

 In 2006, Colón joined the World Wrestling Council, a promotion owned by his uncle, Carlos Colón, Sr. He debuted as the mystery opponent in a stipulation match that promoted the debut of "another member of the Colón family".
 Shortly afterwards, he made his return to the company under a masked gimmick named "Fireblaze".
 Under this ring name he won his first title in the promotion, the WWC Puerto Rico Heavyweight Championship, being booked to defeat "El Bronco" Ramón Álvarez.
 During the following six months, Colón dropped and recovered the title twice, before dropping it a final time on March 24, 2007.
-He continued using the pseudonism and was included in a feud with Bronco.
+He continued using the pseudonym and was included in a feud with Bronco.
 The storyline concluded at Aniversario 2007, where he dropped a retirement & mask vs. retirement match between them, revealing his identity.
 During the first half of 2008, WWC organized a tournament for the vacant WWC Universal Heavyweight Championship.
 The event presented a purported points system, in which Colón gained an early and decisive lead.
 Concurrent to this tournament, he entered in a feud with El Condor, a masked character played by Ray González.
 After defeating El Condor one week before Honor vs. Traicion, a stipulation match was scheduled for that event, in which El Condor would receive the same number of points held by Colón.
 At the event, Colón was booked to lose the match.
 The angle between both wrestlers continued, before serving as a transition to a feud between an unmasked González and the other members of the Colón family.
 Subsequently, Colón continued his involvement in the tournament, entering a feud with the second seed, Noriega.
 The finals were held at Aniversario 2008, with Noriega defeating Colón to win the Universal Heavyweight Championship.
 He continued performing in contests against both González and Noriega, who assaulted him in a backstage segment.
 After Noriega abandoned the company, Colón moved on to feud with González, exchanging victories with him.
 On September 6, 2008, Colón defeated Steve Corino.
 Following this, Colón suffered an injury that kept him out of being booked in matches, while participating in backstage segments.